najlaksouri/R_scripts/README.md

 This script return a bubble chart where the bubble size corresponds to the normalized correlation (Ncor) and colors refer to the statistical significance.

-Using the Plotly's R graphing library, we can transforme the static chart to intercative one (see example).
+Using the Plotly's R graphing library, we can transforme the static chart to intercative one [see example!](file:///home/sie/Descargas/PlotlyScatterExample.html).
 The Plotly.R is free and open source.

 ![alt text](DOC/static_bubble_chart.png)